infrat/mqtt2sms-addon/README.md

 4. Enjoy controlling and monitoring your SMS-enabled devices through Home Assistant!

 ### Default configuration supporting Satel Perfecta Alarm Panel
-If you want to use this Add-on with its default configuration to integrate your Home Assistant with Satel Perfecta Alarm panel, simply add following configuration to your `configuration.yaml`
+If you want to use this Add-on with its default configuration to integrate your Home Assistant with Satel Perfecta Alarm panel, add following configuration to your `configuration.yaml`
 ``` yaml
 mqtt:
   alarm_control_panel: